Emirhannz/ESP32-BLE/README.md

   <img src="https://img.shields.io/badge/status-Developing-yellow" />
 </p>

-<h1 align="center">📡 ESP32-BLE Alarm Sistemi</h1>
+<h1 align="center">📡 ESP32-BLE Alarm System</h1>

-> ⚠️ **Elektrik akımına duyarlı BLE uyarı sistemi — IoT destekli mobil bildirim entegrasyonu**
+> ⚠️ **BLE-powered alert system triggered by electrical current — IoT-enabled mobile notification integration**

 ---

-## 🚀 Proje Hakkında
+## 🚀 About the Project

-**ESP32-BLE**, herhangi bir elektrik akımı algılandığında Bluetooth Low Energy (BLE) üzerinden log mesajı göndererek, bu mesajları mobil uygulama aracılığıyla **gerçek zamanlı bildirim** olarak kullanıcıya ileten akıllı bir alarm sistemidir.
+**ESP32-BLE** is a smart alarm system that sends a Bluetooth Low Energy (BLE) log message whenever it detects electrical current.
+These messages are received by a mobile application and shown as **real-time notifications** to the user.

-Proje iki temel bileşenden oluşur:
+The project consists of two main components:
-- 🔌 **ESP32 Gömülü Sistemi (Arduino IDE ile programlanmıştır)**
+- 🔌 **ESP32 Embedded System** (programmed via Arduino IDE)
-- 📱 **Android Mobil Uygulama (Java ile geliştirilmiştir)**
+- 📱 **Android Mobile Application** (developed with Java)

 ---

-## 🔌 ESP32 Donanım Yapısı
+## 🔌 ESP32 Hardware Structure

-ESP32, akım algılandığında BLE aracılığıyla log mesajı üretir. Örneğin, nRF Connect gibi BLE tarayıcı uygulamaları bu mesajı görebilir.
+When current is detected, the ESP32 transmits a log message via BLE.
+This can be viewed using apps like nRF Connect.

-- Gömülü yazılım **Arduino IDE** üzerinden ESP32’ye yüklenmiştir
+- Firmware is written and uploaded using **Arduino IDE**
-- BLE üzerinden log mesajı yayınlanır
+- Sends BLE log messages upon trigger
-- Devre bağlantısı basit: akım algılandığında BLE tetiklenir
+- Simple circuit: current detection directly triggers BLE signal

 ---

-## 📱 Android Uygulama
+## 📱 Android Application

-Android Studio üzerinde Java ile geliştirilen uygulama, ESP32'nin gönderdiği BLE log mesajlarını dinler ve **mobil cihazda bildirim olarak gösterir.**
+The mobile app is built with Java in Android Studio and listens for BLE messages sent by the ESP32, displaying them as **local notifications**.

-### Teknik Detaylar:
+### Technical Details:
-- **Geliştirme Ortamı:** Android Studio
+- **IDE:** Android Studio
-- **Programlama Dili:** Java
+- **Language:** Java
-- **Minimum API Seviyesi:** API 21 (Android 5.0 Lollipop)
+- **Minimum API Level:** API 21 (Android 5.0 Lollipop)
-- **Gradle Yapılandırması:** Groovy DSL
+- **Gradle DSL:** Groovy

-📌 *API 21, BLE teknolojisinin yaygın desteklendiği en geniş aralıktaki sürüm olduğu için başlangıç noktası olarak tercih edilmiştir.*
+📌 *API 21 was chosen to support a wide range of devices compatible with BLE.*

 ---

-## 🛠️ Şu Anda Geliştirilen Özellikler
+## 🛠️ Features Under Development

-- [x] ESP32 tarafından gönderilen BLE mesajının algılanması
+- [x] Detection of BLE messages from ESP32
-- [x] Mobil cihazda lokal bildirim olarak gösterilmesi
+- [x] Display of messages as local notifications
-- [ ] **Birden fazla kullanıcıya aynı anda bildirim iletimi** *(Geliştirme aşamasında)*
+- [ ] **Simultaneous notifications to multiple users** *(In progress)*

 ---

-## 🎯 Kullanım Senaryoları
+## 🎯 Use Cases

-- ⚡ Elektrik kesintisi ya da geri gelmesi uyarısı
+- ⚡ Power outage or restoration alerts
-- 🏭 Endüstriyel sistemlerde cihaz izleme
+- 🏭 Monitoring electrical devices in industrial systems
-- 📦 Akıllı ev otomasyon sistemlerinde uyarı tetikleme
+- 📦 Smart home automation triggers
-- 👨‍🔧 Uzaktan çalışan teknisyenler için güvenlik bildirimleri
+- 👨‍🔧 Remote technician safety notifications

 ---

-## 🔧 Kurulum
+## 🔧 Setup

-### ESP32 için:
+### For ESP32:
-1. Arduino IDE'yi indirip kurun
+1. Download and install Arduino IDE
-2. ESP32 kart paketini yükleyin (Board Manager üzerinden)
+2. Install the ESP32 board package via Board Manager
-3. Gömülü kodu ESP32'ye yükleyin
+3. Upload the embedded firmware to the ESP32

-### Mobil Uygulama için:
+### For Android App:
-1. Android Studio ile projeyi açın
+1. Open the project in Android Studio
-2. `AndroidManifest.xml` içinde Bluetooth ve Bildirim izinlerini kontrol edin
+2. Ensure necessary permissions are set in `AndroidManifest.xml` (Bluetooth, Notification)
-3. Gerçek cihazla test edin *(BLE, emülatörde çalışmaz)*
+3. Test on a real device *(BLE does not work on emulators)*

 ---

-## 🔮 Gelecek Planlar
+## 🔮 Future Plans

-- 🔔 Çoklu kullanıcıya eş zamanlı bildirim gönderme
+- 🔔 Push notifications to multiple users simultaneously
-- ☁️ Firebase/MQTT gibi bulut entegrasyonları
+- ☁️ Cloud integrations (e.g., Firebase, MQTT)
-- 📊 BLE mesaj geçmişi kaydı ve grafiksel analiz
+- 📊 BLE message history logging and analysis
-- 🔐 Kullanıcı yetkilendirme sistemi
+- 🔐 User authentication and authorization system

 ---

-## 🤝 Katkı Sağlamak İster misiniz?
+## 🤝 Want to Contribute?

-Pull request'ler, öneriler ve geri bildirimler memnuniyetle karşılanır. İlgili herkes bu projeye katkı sağlayabilir.
+Pull requests, suggestions, and feedback are welcome.
+Anyone interested is encouraged to contribute to the project.

 ---

-> **ESP32-BLE Alarm Sistemi**, donanım ve yazılımı bir araya getirerek gerçek zamanlı uyarı sistemi sunar.
-Bu proje, IoT'nin gücünü mobil teknolojilerle buluşturmak isteyen herkes için güçlü ve ölçeklenebilir bir başlangıçtır.
+> **ESP32-BLE Alarm System** combines hardware and software to deliver real-time alerts.
+It’s a scalable starting point for those looking to merge IoT technology with mobile applications.